k2view-academy/K2View-Academy/articles/18_fabric_cdc/04_cdc_publication_flow.md

 - TABLES - a list of LU tables to be republished.
 Having a specific list avoids a republish of all the LU tables with CDC fields.
 - DROP_TABLE - enables a drop and re-creation of the CDC indexes.
 This avoids a manual drop of the CDC indexes if needed.
 When the parameter is set to **true**, drop CDC indexes on the LU tables in the list, or all LU tables if the Tables parameter is empty.
 The **default value** of this parameter is **false**.

-**Note: You must run the CDC_REPUBLISH_INSTANCE command with TRUNCATE = FALSE on all Fabric LUIs to repopulate the data in the newly created indexes.**
+**Note: If the DROP_TABLE parameter is set to TRUE, you must run the CDC_REPUBLISH_INSTANCE command with TRUNCATE = FALSE on all Fabric LUIs to repopulate the data in the newly created indexes.**

 **Examples:**